Alphabetical Plant Listing

 Clematis and Roses Combinations, Best Climbing Roses, Best Clematis, Planting Roses and Clematis, Pruning Roses and Clematis

 You also benefit from this companionship in terms of floral display.
 If both roses and clematis bloom during the same period, you get twice the flower power and enrich the color palette of one single garden spot.
-If you select roses and clematis with different flowering periods, you will be extending their spectacular color show over a longer period of time.
+If you select roses and clematis with different flowering periods, you will be extending their spectacular color show over a longer period.
 In both cases, you win!

-However, before starting to combine roses and clematis, you need to learn a few things as not all clematis and roses work well together.
+However, before combining roses and clematis, you need to learn a few things, as not all clematis and roses work well together.
 Before pairing clematis and roses, learn about them.

 • When pairing roses and clematis, you need to consider the size, color, fragrance, and timing of their respective blooms.
 The diverse clematis family provides you with a wide choice in terms of flower size (large, small, single, double) and shapes (cross-shaped, bell-shaped, star-shaped), color (purple, blue, pink, red, white or bicolor), fragrance, disease-resistance.